This is a great question.

 We could also ask when should I seek out a PT and when should I work with a Yoga Therapist?
 Probably a good way to look at this is to examine what a Yoga Therapist is trained in versus what a Physical Therapist is trained in.

 Physical Therapists are body only therapists.
 They go through extensive schooling to learn protocols to help with all areas of human muscular/structural dysfunction.
-Everyday they rehab patient’s painful hips, dysfunctional shoulders, back pain etc. They also often have physical manipulation skills.
-They can perform passive techniques to help muscle relax.
-Although they are not Medical Doctors they are trained in diagnostic tests to figure out the root of physical problems.
+Every day, physical therapists treat patient’s painful hips, dysfunctional shoulders, back pain etc. They also often have physical manipulation skills.
+They can perform passive techniques to help muscles relax.
+Although they are not Medical Doctors, they are trained in diagnostic tests to figure out the root of physical problems.
 PT’s are very useful in helping with injuries and rehabbing from surgeries.
 PT’s are often limited by insurance considerations in terms of how they work and the time they can spend with patients.

 Yoga Therapists complete a series of yoga therapy courses and work on a whole person model.
 When working with physical issues, a Yoga Therapist is trained to work with muscular imbalances.
 They are trained in anatomy and how different movement patterns can help heal specific conditions.
 Yoga Therapists are also taught how to assess breathing patterns and how they might affect pain and healing outcomes.
 In addition, a Yoga Therapist is trained in how to work with someone to optimize their healing potential.
 So not only do we work with movement and breath patterns, yoga therapy often includes working with different mental states, specific breathing techniques, and meditation.